dimits-ts/coffee-ui/documentation/report.md

 ## Subject

-Our assignment is about developing a friendly User Interface (UI) for a common, commercial coffee machine.
-The reasons that led us choosing this device are:
+In our assignment we will be attempting to develop a friendly User Interface (UI) for a common, commercial coffee machine.
+The reasons that led us choosing this type of device are:

 - Making drinks (e.g coffee, tea, hot chocolate) is a simple and repetitive task for most users.
-- Most commercially available machines do not support generally requested features such as having a drink ready at a certain time each day.
+- Most commercially available machines do not support widely requested features such as having a drink ready at a certain time each day.
 - Machines that do, make use of a primitive and often counter-intuitive interfaces (e.g few, small buttons).
-- Most machines support poorly people with visual disabilities.
+- Most machines support people with visual disabilities poorly.

-Our project strives to offer an easy-to-use, accessible interface supporting advanced features such as automatic drink creation.
+Our project thus strives to offer an easy-to-use, accessible interface supporting advanced features such as automatic drink creation.

 This report is composed of 4 parts: The 1st, 2nd and 3rd development cycles of the project and an addendum where we place additional files and images pertaining to various development stages.

+## Project information
+The project has been user tested in the following devices:
+- Samsung Galaxy Tab S6 Lite
+- Nexus 10 API 27 (AVD)

+The project assumes the device is a tablet with a screen roughly the size of 1200 x 800 dp.

+The application is targeted for devices operating Android 5 Lollipop (API level 21) and over.

 ## First Cycle